 As can be seen, the required files all have the file name SYSTEM.
 For the best response time of the system these files should be placed on the disk near the beginning.
-(Some systems require that the SYSTEM.NUCLEUS be immediately following the directory.)
-Accomplishing this is relatively simple: onto a cleared disk (INITDISK command) copy the SYSTEM.NUCLEUS, then copy all other SYSTEM files (COPYFILE SYSTEM S = = <fd>).
+(Some systems require that the SYSTEM.NUCLEUS immediately follow the directory.)
+Accomplishing this is relatively simple: onto a cleared disk (INITDISK command) copy the SYSTEM.NUCLEUS, then copy all other SYSTEM files (COPYFILE SYSTEM $ S = = \langle fd \rangle$).